 Q: How are individuals selected for the program?

 A: Miller Canfield recruits for the summer program on law school campuses.
-Resumes from law students who do not attend a school where Miller Canfield interviews also are considered.
-Invitations for in-office interviews are extended after the on-campus process.
-During in-office interviews the candidate usually meets with five or six lawyers, some individually, and some in a small group setting (usually lunch).
+We conduct on campus interviews and accept resumes submitted via the career services departments from schools not included in our on campus schedule.
+Invitations for in-office interviews are extended after the on-campus process is completed.
+During in-office interviews the candidates usually meet with five to six attorneys, some individually, and often times in a small group setting (usually lunch).

 Q: What do you expect Miller Canfield's hiring needs will be for the current year?

-A: We expect to hire 8 to 12 summer associates, 6 to 10 of whom will be second-year law students.
-The firm often hires a limited number of first-year law students for the summer program.
-We choose our summer associates carefully and we try to hire in anticipation of upcoming needs for entry-level attorneys.
-Our objective is to size the program so that summer associates do not feel that they must compete with one another for offers of permanent employment - that's an important part of creating the team atmosphere we seek.
-We also try to provide a supportive environment in which our summer associates can excel by stressing communication and feedback.
+A: We choose our summer associates carefully and try to hire in anticipation of upcoming needs for entry-level attorneys.
+Our summer associate classes primarily consist of second year law students, but we do offer a limited number of spots to first year law students as well.
+Our objective is to size the program so that summer associates do not feel that they must compete with one another for offers of permanent employment – an important part of creating the team atmosphere we seek.

 Q: May a summer associate split the summer with another law firm?